 You will need to demonstrate that you meet the minimum standard for registration within your current practice area.
 This will require you to go through a more detailed application process to demonstrate your engineering knowledge in your new practice area.
-Please contact us so we can open the correct assessment for you1.
+A Mutual Recognition assessment will be opened for you.
+There is a separate charge for this as it requires more work for the Assessment Panel to evaluate.
+Please contact us so we can open the correct assessment for you!